 How I Dealt With PMDD Naturally

-In all seriousness, if the days or even weeks leading up to your period feel like a nightmare and go beyond what the average woman experiences, you might have Pre-Menstural Dysphoric Disorder, or PMDD.
+Do you have a uterus?
+Do the days or even weeks leading up to your period feel like an actual nightmare and go beyond what the average woman experiences?
+If yes, then you might have Pre-Menstural Dysphoric Disorder, or PMDD.

-There are many resources out there on the Internet about PMDD, but if you're like me then you find it even more valuable to read about someone else's personal account of an issue you're dealing with yourself.
+There are many resources out there on the Internet about PMDD.
+But if you're anything like me then you may find it even more valuable to read about someone else's personal account of an issue you're dealing with yourself.
 So come along for the ride.
 My article is a bit on the long side, but my hope is that my experience may help you in some way.
 There are of course many other ways to help ease the symptoms of PMDD, but these are the specific steps I've taken that have helped me dramatically.

 What Is PMDD?

 Pre-menstrual Dysphoric Disorder has recently been recognized officially as a psychological disorder.
 If you experience five or more of the first 10 symptoms during two weeks or less leading up to your period, and find that the symptoms prevent or inhibit you from functioning in your day to day activities, then you most likely suffer from this condition.
 However, as with any health issue it is always important to see your doctor!